epic-kitchens/epic-kitchens-100-narrator/README.md

 The settings will save the path of the video you narrated last, as well as the output path and, the microphone id and a few other things.

+## Logging

+The narrator will write event logs to a file under the same settings directory, i.e. `<your_home>/epic_narrator/narrator.log`.

+The logs are saved in a rotating manner.
+Log files are limited to a maximum of 5MB, for a maximum of 3 files.